 Testing the App in the Simulator

 - Before you try out the new social media feature of the app, you must first set up Twitter and Facebook accounts on the Simulator.
-To do this, click the iPhone Simulator's Home button (the large circular button at the bottom of the iPhone).
+To do this, in the Simulator menu, select Hardware > Home.
 This displays the iPhone Home screen.
-Click the Settings app's icon on the Home page and scroll to the bottom of the screen until you see the Twitter and Facebook options shown on the left side of Figure 32.
-Select the Twitter option and add your Twitter account (the center image in Figure 32), then select the Facebook option to set up your Facebook account (the image on the right in Figure 32);
+Click the Settings app's icon on the Home page and scroll to the bottom of the screen until you see the Twitter and Facebook options shown on the left side of Figure 24.
+Select the Twitter option and add your Twitter account (the center image in Figure 24), then select the Facebook option to set up your Facebook account (the image on the right in Figure 24).

-- After setting up your accounts, click the Simulator's Home button to display the Home screen, and then click the iAppsReview app icon to launch the application again.
+- After setting up your accounts, go back to the Simulator's Home screen, and then click the iAppsReview app icon to launch the application again.
 When the app appears in the Simulator, click the Write a Review option.
 Click in the text view control, and when the keyboard appears, type in any text you want.
-For example, you could write a shameless plug for iPhone Life magazine and tout your new-found app-writing skills at the same time:
+For example, you could write a shameless plug for this iPhone Life magazine blog and tout your new-found app-writing skills at the same time:

-I posted this message from an iPhone app I created myself from tutorials in an iPhone Life blog.
+I posted this message from an iPhone app I created from tutorials in an iPhone Life blog by Kevin McNeish.
 Awesome!

-- Whatever you decide to write, when you click the Share button at the top right of the scene, the Share Options panel appears as shown in the image on the left in Figure 33.
-If you click the Twitter button, your review text appears in the Tweet window shown in the center image in Figure 35.
-If you click the Facebook button, your review text appears in the Facebook window shown in the image on the right in Figure 35.
-If you click the Send button in the Tweet window or the Post button in the Facebook window, it will really post these messages for you.
+- Whatever you decide to write, when you click the Share button at the top right of the scene, the Share Options panel appears as shown in the image on the left in Figure 25.
+If you click the Twitter button, your review text appears in the Tweet window shown in the center image in Figure 25.
+If you click the Facebook button, your review text appears in the Facebook window shown in the image on the right in Figure 25.
+If you click the Send button in the Tweet window or the Post button in the Facebook window, it will post these messages for you.
 Give it a try!